vindarel/bookshops/README.md

 Usable, but work in progress.

+### Accepted format and columns

+We can read ods and csv files.

+- a file with an "isbn" and "quantity" column,
+- a file with columns "title", "publisher", "isbn" (optionnal in this case), "shelf", "distributor", "quantity".
+There is **no** "price" column. "authors" is optionnal (it can help to fetch the correct book).

+If the file has no headers, use the "odsettings.py" configuration file (in particular, to set the csv delimiter, either "," or ";").

 ## Why not Amazon ?

 Amazon kills the book industry and its employees.
 But moreover, with